Curriculum, Instruction & Special Education

 The Contemplative Teaching and Learning Lab applies the contemplative sciences to informing our understanding of life-span development and education.

-Engineering Design Lab
+Engineering Design Initiative

 The Engineering Design Initiative aims to foster advanced and innovative performance across a range of subjects by integrating engineering design into K-12 classrooms.